Measure G Bond Program

-Modernization in each classroom would include new Heating, Ventilation and Air Conditioning (HVAC) systems, LED lighting replacement and ceiling tiles, fire alarms and sprinklers, a technology refresh, new furniture, painting and patching, roofing and flooring.
+Modernization in each classroom will include new Heating, Ventilation and Air Conditioning (HVAC) systems, LED lighting replacement and ceiling tiles, fire alarms and sprinklers, a technology refresh, new furniture, painting and patching, roofing and flooring.

-Measure G would provide strict accountability, with all funds audited annually and reviewed by an independent citizens' oversight committee.
-The average yearly cost to property owners in the District would be $16 per $100,000 of assessed value (not market value).
+Measure G will provide strict accountability, with all funds audited annually and reviewed by an independent citizens' oversight committee.
+The average yearly cost to property owners in the District will be $16 per $100,000 of assessed value (not market value).
 FUHSD is proud to have the highest possible credit rating for a school district from both Standard and Poor's (Aaa) and Moody's (AAA).
 This has allowed the District to refinance bonds at favorable rates and save taxpayer money.